pravosleva/auxiliary-calc/README.md

 Set as const value = 0.00 C

-- [ ] **4.2 Freezing Temperature** should be able to be changed by user for percentage calc for required freezing temperature
+- [x] **4.2 Freezing Temperature** should be able to be changed by user for percentage calc for required freezing temperature
 - [ ] **5.
 Chillers** calc for something brand for example
+- [x] **6.
+Tank volume** should be calculated by some input parameters.
+[Read more about it on page 80](http://yktstroy.ru/wp-content/uploads/2013/09/R_NOSTROI_2.15.4-2011.pdf).

 ## Original ReadMe